-High school diploma, a recognized equivalency diploma or passing an ability-to-benefit (ATB) test, qualification questionnaire and personal interview with Admissions.
+High school diploma, a recognized equivalency diploma, qualification questionnaire and personal interview with Admissions.

 Dental Assistants have direct patient care and assist the dentist during patient examination and treatment.
 Dental assistants have many tasks, ranging from patient care to record keeping in a dental office.
 Their duties vary by state and by the dentists' office and specialty.